GiPHouse/giphouse-website-spring2023/README.md

 Note that: (1) it is not possible to create a new member account that gets placed in a specific OU and (2) AWS does not specify an upper bound for the time it takes for a new member account request status to finalize.

 This poses the possibility of there being a time period between having a newly created member account under root and moving it to its corresponding OU that is restricted with an attached SCP policy, possibly giving the member account excessive permissions.
-To mitigate this risk, every newly created account comes with a pre-defined [tag](https://docs.aws.amazon.com/tag-editor/latest/userguide/tagging.html) and the SCP policy attached to root should deny all permissions for accounts under root with the specific tag (see [Deployment](#deployment) section for more details on SCP policy and tag configuration).
+To mitigate this risk, every newly created account comes with a pre-defined [tag](https://docs.aws.amazon.com/tag-editor/latest/userguide/tagging.html) and the SCP policy attached to root should deny all permissions for accounts under root with the specific tag (see [Getting Started](#registering-an-aws-environment-for-synchronisation) section for more details on SCP policy and tag configuration).
 The tag then automatically gets removed after the account has been moved to its destination course semester OU.

 ### Mailing Lists